-3. Leads his wife spiritually.
+3. A godly husband leads his wife spiritually.

 1 Corinthians 11:3 says, “But I want you to realize that the head of every man is Christ, and the head of the woman is man, and the head of Christ is God.”
 If our husbands are the head of the family, they are to set an example spiritually.
 Not only for their wives, but for their children as well.